Sign In / Sign Out

 c.
 Obtain department/School approval (this is the department of the course you want to add.)

 e.
+The department/school will submit the form to the registrar's office for processing.
 Submit the approved form to the Registrar’s Office (SSV 144).

-7. I want to drop Organic (200-level) lecture, but remain in the lab.
+7. I want to drop Organic Chemistry (233, 231 or 234200-level) lecture, but remain in the lab.
 MyASU will not allow me to do so online.
 How can I do this?
 Can I get an override?

 Answer: You cannot drop an organic lecture and remain enrolled in the accompanying laboratory.
 Overrides will not be granted.
 Why?
 The organic chemistry lecture courses (CHM 231, 233, and 234) are pre- or co-requisites for the laboratory courses (CHM 235, 237 and 238) because the laboratories require understanding of organic chemistry that can only be gained in the lecture courses.
 The information learned in the lecture is necessary to be successful and safe in the lab.
 If you are currently not succeeding in mastering the material in the lecture, you should consider dropping both the lecture and the laboratory course.
 Before making this decision, you should discuss the implications and options with your major or pre-health advisor.